 The Campbell House offers a variety of educational programs and tours, which can be adapted to fit most any age group (including inquisitive adults) and curriculum.

 Click on the tabs above to view specific examples of some of our curriculum and educational programming and read more about the Museum’s largest educational initiative, the Urban Museum Collaborative.

 Very often, we hear from teachers that field trips and outside educational programs are difficult to justify or organize because of the increasing need to adhere to government education standards.
 To help alleviate this, we’ve included Common Core Missouri State Standards in the introductions to each program.
 For more information on the Common Core State Standards Initiative, click here.

 Flexible appointments for these programs and tours are available every day of the year except national holidays.
 The rate for groups of 10 or more is $5 per student, schools are encouraged to contact the Museum to discuss pricing.
-Teachers and drivers are free.
+Teachers, chaperones and drivers are free.
 Groups of up to 60 people can be accommodated.

 Educational tours are designed to incorporate a variety of topics and themes.
 Some suggested topics are listed below, and we welcome any topics not listed.
 Visitors are welcome to choose one or more topics to be incorporated into the general tour.

 The Campbell family lived in St. Louis at a time of great industrial and social change.
 Robert Campbell made his fortune in many business expenditures, including steamboats and hotels.
 He obtained the greatest success from his involvement with fur.
 Historical tours concentrate on a variety of subjects.

 - Campbell Family history

 These tours look closely at the people of St. Louis, their relationships, everyday living and how society was affected by the many changes taking place in St. Louis and America as a whole.

 - Old Money vs. New Money, the joy and consequence of economic success in St. Louis